styled-components/jest-styled-components/README.md

 `
 ```

-Thanks to Jest Styled Components, Jest is now able to provide the exact information and make our testing experience even more delightful:
+Thanks to Jest Styled Components, Jest is now able to provide the exact information and make our testing experience even more delightful 💖:

 ```diff
 - Snapshot